bonitasoft/bonita-labs-doc/md/architecture.md

 ## Components

-### BICI server
+### BICI Application

-The backend server polls data, creates process mining models, and serves protected REST apis.
+The BICI Application polls data, creates process mining models, and serves protected REST apis.

 :::info
-BICI Server is secured by https and a security token to only allow requests from Bonita server.
+BICI Application is secured by https and a security token to only allow requests from Bonita server.
 Calls with other origins are rejected with a 403 (Forbidden) response code.
 :::

-### BICI storage
+### BICI Storage

 It stores BICI data and predictive models, and it relies on Elasticsearch engine.